-Students having problems, concerns or misunderstandings that cannot be resolved through a meeting of those persons directly involved, should follow the procedures outlined below within 10 days of the event given rise to the concern.
+Students having problems, concerns or misunderstandings that cannot be resolved through a meeting of those persons directly involved, should follow the procedures outlined below:

-- a.
+a.
 Describe the situation in writing.
 Include the names of all individuals involved and any pertinent dates.
-The statement must be signed and dated by the person submitting it. - b.
+The statement must be signed and dated by the person submitting it.

+- b.
 Submit the statement to the Campus Director. - c.
 Within five working days, the Campus Director will determine a resolution to the situation or set a time to meet with the parties involved. - d.
 Should a meeting be necessary, the student will be given the opportunity to present evidence or witnesses to the situation, and to question the School's staff. - e.
-Within five working days of the meting the Campus Director will determine a final resolution to the problem. - f.
-Any student who feels the Campus Director's final resolution is unsatisfactory may file a complaint with the Commission for Independent Education, Florida Department of Education at 325 West Gaines Street, Suite 1414, Tallahassee, Florida 32399.
-Toll free telephone number: (888) 224-6684.
+Within five working days of the meeting the Campus Director will determine a final resolution to the problem. - f.
+Any student who feels the Campus Director's final resolution is unsatisfactory may file a complaint with the Executive Director of the State Board of Career Colleges & Schools, 30 East Broad Street, Suite 2481, Columbus, Ohio 43215.
+Phone: (614) 466-2752; Toll Free: (877) 275-4219.